markwk/customer-dev-talk/slides/slides.md

+### UX Research and Design

+- Start with a wireframe or prototype.
+- UX Research involves a systematic approach to qualitative research towards validating user needs.
+- UX Design is a model of iterative design towards human-centered solutions for your product or service.

 ### Run Lean startup / marketplace experiments

 - When in doubt, don't assume.
 Instead, test it!
 - Examples:
   - Value hypothesis test = sell to target customers
   - Growth hypothesis test = experiment with traction methods